blabla1337/skf-flask/skf/markdown/knowledge_base/150-knowledge_base--Access_to_any_master_secret_must_be_protected_from_unauthorized_access--.md

-Access to any master secret must be protected from unauthorized access
+Access to any master secret must be protected from unauthorised access
 -------

 **Description:**

-Access to any master secret must be protected from unauthorized access in order to protect the integrity and the confidentiality of the data.
+Access to any master secret must be protected from unauthorised access in order to protect the integrity and the confidentiality of the data.